siliconhacker/threeJs/README.md

-<h1>ThreeJS</h1>
 #ThreeJS
 http://www.threejs.org

-Introduction to 3D development with javascript.
-ThreeJS develivers what you need.
+Introduction to 3D development with JavaScript.
+ThreeJS delivers what you need.
-We are going to cover 3D Theroy, 3D Examples, and 3D Game Code Walkthrough.
+We are going to cover 3D Theory, Where Its @, 3D Development, and other 3D Examples.

 Reference Book:
 The Pragmatic Programmers 3D Game Programming for Kids

 ----------------
-## Theory TL;DR
+## 3D Theory TL;DR

 ###So, What is 3D?